Dan White

 The best way to summarise this is to ask yourself the following questions and build pages around them:

-ISSUE 2: THE IMAGES ADDED ARE TOO BIG
+MISTAKE 2: IMAGES ADDED ARE TOO BIG

 As a result the trend for gigantic images spanning entire pages are all too common, but adding in them could be harming your SEO if not done properly.